Hrachya Melikyan: Compositions

 The composer's interest was not limited by genres of chamber music – concerto, quintet, quartet, trio, sonata, sonatina, pieces, etc. The opera "Alien Blood or End of Absurdity" (1989–1991) was composed by the commission of the opera house in Łódź, Poland.
 However, due to social and political situation at the time it was not performed and has still not been performed.
 The Oratorio Bells (1986), lyrics by Armenian poets, who died during the Great Patriotic War, dedicated to the 40th anniversary of the Great Patriotic War (won prizes in Republic contests), "Maddened Crowds" (1969), lyrics by Eghishe Charents, are inspired with patriotic motives.

 Among his compositions are also dedications, including trios dedicated to Dmitri Shostakovich, Arno Babajanyan.
 Twelve elegiac duets for cello and piano dedicated to John Asatrian.
 Without direct reference to the particular style of the composer, Hrachya Melikyan recreates the atmosphere characteristic of the dedicatee.

 Melikyan also composed music for 8 Armenian films: Orchestra Went Along the Street, short (1976), Blue Lion (1979), Visit, short (1979), Day, Awaited so Long, short (1980), Snowdrops and Edelweiss (1981), We Shall Meet Again (1984), The Ingenious Peasant, animation (1984).

-A few days before he died, the composer left for Dilijan, the Composer's Resort House, where he stayed for five days, working day and night on his last piece – String Quartet #5 dedicated to the memory of Ghazaros Saryan, paying tribute to the renowned Armenian composer and one of the great teachers of the younger generation of composers.
-The Quartet was performed shortly after his death, a beautiful piece, but unlike most of his works, very peaceful, a sort of farewell to life.
+A few days before his death, Melikyan traveled to Dilijan and stayed at the Composers' Resort House, where he worked on his "String Quartet No. 5", dedicated to the memory of the Armenian composer Ghazaros Saryan.
+The work was completed shortly before his death and was first performed soon afterward.
+The quartet differs stylistically from many of his earlier works in its comparatively peaceful character.

-One day before his departure from life, he signed a contract for publication of his Twelve Pieces for Cello and Piano and the String Quartet with Editions Bim, a Swiss Publishing Company.
+The day before his death, he signed a contract for publication of his Twelve Pieces for Cello and Piano and the String Quartet with Editions Bim, a Swiss Publishing Company.
 The works were published in Switzerland in 2010.